China–Iran relations: Comprehensive strategic partnership

+Economic cooperation agreement

+In March 2021, the two countries signed a 25-year cooperation agreement.
+This agreement is estimated to be worth up to $400 billion.
+This agreement has been interpreted by the West as a response to the ongoing sanctions on Iran.
+The agreement has been described as a mutually beneficial initiative for both countries, providing Iran with economic relief, while supporting China's regional ambitions and access to energy resources.

-On March 10, 2023, Iran and Saudi Arabia announced that they would normalize their relations in a deal brokered by China.
+In February 2023, Iranian President Ebrahim Raisi visited China in the first such visit by an Iranian leader to China in more than twenty years.
+On March 10, 2023, Iran and Saudi Arabia announced that they would normalize their relations, in a deal brokered by China.

 Economy

-In fact after the JCPOA was signed in July 2015, China and Iran agreed to expand trade relations to $600 billion in ten years from January 2016, on the occasion when Chinese leader Xi Jinping paid Hassan Rouhani a state visit.
+After the JCPOA was signed in July 2015, China and Iran agreed to expand trade relations to $600 billion in ten years from January 2016, on the occasion when Chinese leader Xi Jinping paid Hassan Rouhani a state visit.
 This constitutes an increase of over 1,000%.
-The agreement was concordant with One Belt, One Road framework.
+The agreement was concordant with the One Belt, One Road framework.
 A total of 17 agreements were signed, including one which relates to the Iranian nuclear program.
 The Chinese will help connect Tehran with Mashhad via their high-speed rail technology.